 note 1: If you are posting a moveset for an older generation where features like items and abilities did not exist, then you obviously don't need to include those details in your set.
 Just specify which generation you're posting for, and it is fine.

-note 2: We have separate threads for Alolan and Galarian form Pokemon, but not for other Pokemon with form differences, e.g. Meowstic or Giratina.
+note 3: We have separate threads for Alolan and Galarian form Pokemon, but generally not for other Pokemon with form differences, e.g. Meowstic and Giratina.
 We've also retained threads for Pokemon that received evolutions in recent generations, e.g. Farfetch'd.
 In the future, we may start threads for some Pokemon with multiple evolutions, e.g. Eevee, so sets for them are organised.